Multi-Layered DNS Filtering at Home

 Multi-Layered DNS

 When it comes to managing network traffic at home, most people think a single DNS filtering solution is enough.
-I beg to differ.
+I disagree.
 For me, layering multiple DNS filtering services has unlocked a level of flexibility that suits my technical needs.
-However, before you rush to implement a similar setup, let’s explore what it entails, the pros and cons, and whether it’s right for you.
+Before you rush to implement a similar setup, here's what it entails, the pros and cons, and whether it's right for you.

 What is DNS Filtering?

 At its core, DNS (Domain Name System) filtering works by blocking access to specific domains.
-Think of it as a gatekeeper that decides whether a device in your network can visit a particular website or service.
+When a device on your network tries to resolve a domain, the filter intercepts the lookup and decides whether to return an answer.
 Common use cases include:

 Why Multiple Layers?